Bugaboo (The Flea): Gameplay

 The game begins with an animation depicting Bugaboo, a small, yellow creature with two extremely long legs, jumping around on a colourful planet before accidentally falling through a crack in the planet's surface and falling to the bottom of a cavern.

 The player must control Bugaboo and guide him back to the top of the cavern, and out to the safety of the planet's surface.

 There are only two control keys: left and right.
 When a key is held down a gauge at the bottom of the screen begins to fill up.
 When the key is released, Bugaboo will jump in that direction, with the strength of the jump being determined by how long the key was held down.
-The cavern is made up of various rocky ledges which Bugaboo may land on; however he can only stand on a flat area and, if a jump is mistimed, Bugaboo may end up on an angled area of rock, or miss the ledge altogether, which will cause him to fall straight down, landing on whatever is below.
+The cavern is made up of various rocky ledges which Bugaboo may land on, but he can only stand on a flat area and, if a jump is mistimed, Bugaboo may end up on an angled area of rock, or miss the ledge altogether, which will cause him to fall straight down, landing on whatever is below.

-Bugaboo may fall from any distance without dying.
-The only way for the player to lose a life is for Bugaboo to make contact with the large, yellow dragon which wanders around the cave.
+Bugaboo can fall from any distance without dying.
+The only way to lose a life is for Bugaboo to make contact with the large, yellow dragon which wanders around the cave.
 Bugaboo can escape the dragon by carefully leaping away, or by taking refuge inside one of the smaller caverns that are located around the play area.

 Reception

 Reviews were overwhelmingly positive, with CRASH giving the game 92%, Computer and Video Games awarding it 8/10 and their Game of the Month and Personal Computer Games giving it 7/10.

-CRASH said that "Bugaboo is a high quality arcade standard game, and it's highly addictive too.
-This game will definitely be a top seller!" while Personal Computer Games said that "...if you like a challenge, then this is it.
-Be patient though.
-It's not that easy to get back to the top." and Computer and Video Games praised the game's "Breath-taking graphics" and "perfect animation" and decided that "... a fresh and original approach to game design have been combined to produce yet another top rate game."
+CRASH said that Bugaboo is a "high quality" arcade game, and "highly addictive", while Personal Computer Games said that the game is appropriate for the players who like a challenge.
+Computer and Video Games praised the game's "breath-taking" graphics and "perfect" animation and said that a fresh and original approach to game design have been combined to produce another "top rate" game.
 Tony Hetherington of Computer Gamer magazine included the game in "The Spectrum Collection" - "15 classic games that all Spectrum owners should have".

-Bugaboo reached number 3 in the Top 10 charts compiled by WH Smith behind Lunar Jetman and Durell's Jungle Trouble.

-Innovations and achievements

-Technically and artistically, Bugaboo (The Flea) brought some novelties to the world of video games that have since been widely used.
-Among them we can highlight: